piragi/knowledge_graphs/README.md

 python main.py kge_inference [--model_path <path_to_model>]
 ```

+## Contents
+- Inference data for the KGE approach to generate recommendations
+    - "./data/coldstart_users.csv"
+- Pre-generated inference data from a large GNN model (useful when hardware constraints prevent loading the full model)
+    - "./data/potential_ratings_user_9.csv"
+- Pre-trained model files for small versions of SAGEConv and GAT models
+    - "./model/model_transe_20240927_1953_acc0.8165.pt"
+    - "./model/model_complex_20240927_2003_acc0.7785.pt"
+    - "./model/model_rotate_20240927_1959_acc0.8111.pt"
+    - "./model/sage"
+    - "./model/gat"
 ## Additional Notes

+- When training the big GNN models and hitting hardware constraints, try reducing the neighborhood parameter in the model.py and after that batch_size.
-- The `--small` flag can be used with any command to use a smaller dataset, which is useful for testing or when computational resources are limited.
+- The `--small` flag can be used with any GNN commands to use a smaller dataset, which is useful for testing or when computational resources are limited.
-- If no model is specified, the default model (GAT for GNN, TransE for KGE) will be used.
+- If no model is specified, default models (GAT for GNN, TransE for KGE) will be used.
 - For inference, you can specify a custom model path using the `--model_path` argument.
 If not provided, default paths will be used.
-- Make sure you have the necessary datasets in place as specified by the program.
-The script mentions that no additional datasets need to be manually downloaded, so it should handle data preparation automatically.

-Remember to run the script from the directory containing `main.py`.
-If you encounter any issues, make sure all dependencies are correctly installed and that you have the necessary computational resources (especially if using GPU-accelerated models).
+- No dataset downloads are needed, all will be downloaded and extracted automatically.